ceejbot/no-more-unicorns/slides.md

 # Step two:
 ## enlist your existing employees to help.

 ^ Get all the women who are in your company now to interview every candidate.
-This is an amazing weeder: it signals to your women candidates that they'll be safe, and it drives off the asshats who would have trouble working with women.
+Weeder: tells women they're safe, drives off jerks who would have trouble working with women.

 ---